Hogosha42/funkypy/README.md

 ```
 add2 and add4 both have no ways of dealing with `None`, however you can still pass it along the pipeline because of the bind.

-The way you would indicate if a function can use bind is with a decorator, example below.
+The way you would indicate if a function can use bind is with the `@Binded` decorator, example below.
 ```py
 @Binded
 def add2(x):